George Waller (colonel): Plantation life

-Waller married Ann Winston Carr, first cousin to Patrick Henry, in Spotsylvania County, Virginia, in December 1760, and their children were: Elizabeth Waller, b.
+Waller was born in Stafford County.
+He married Ann Winston Carr, first cousin to Patrick Henry, in Spotsylvania County, Virginia, in December 1760, and their children were: Elizabeth Waller, b.
 1762; Mary Winston Waller, b.
 October 26, 1763, Henry County, Virginia, d.
 July 22, 1828, Martinsville, VA; John Waller, b.
 1765, Spotsylvania, VA, d.
 1842, Horsepasture, Virginia; Carr Waller, b.
 1767; Ann (Nancy) Waller, b.
 1770; George Waller, b.
 1773; William (IV) Waller, b.
 1775; Edmund Waller, b.
 1779, d.
 1817, Waller's Ford, VA.

 George Waller owned extensive land in the area that is now Fieldale, Virginia, along the Smith River (Virginia).
 By 1768 he was established as a tobacco farmer and local politician, also overseeing the ford over the Smith River.

 The plantation he owned later became known locally as both "Waller's Ford" and the "Village of Waller".
 One source says: "Early black landowners in the area were descendants of slaves owned by Colonel Waller.
 Some surnames taken by those descendants included Finney, Morris, Stovall, Napper, Baker, Mitchell, and Waller.
 Another slave descendant, this one from the Hairston line, was Jordan Hairston who owned land near what is now 10th Street in Fieldale.
 The Smith River tributary called Jordan Creek runs through the center of the original Village of Waller and was named for Jordan Hairston."

 Revolutionary War

 During the Revolutionary War period Waller trained militia on a drill field near the Smith River, as Adjutant and part of "Penn's Regiment" named for Abram Penn.
 He was made an ensign in the regiment on September 25, 1775, in Pittsylvania County, Virginia.

-In March 1781 he marched a detachment of three companies drawn from 21 companies of Henry County militia 70 miles south to Hillsborough, North Carolina in support of General Edward Stevens in the Battle of Guilford Court House.
+In March 1781 he marched a detachment of three companies drawn from 21 companies of Henry County militia 70 miles south to Hillsborough, North Carolina in support of General Edward Stevens in the Battle of Guilford Court House (March 15, 1781).
 He was afterwards promoted and commissioned a colonel of militia.
 Colonel Waller was with General George Washington at the surrender of Lord Cornwallis at Yorktown, after which he returned to his home in Henry County to live out his life as a gentleman planter.